kamalrajp/tech-interview-handbook/front-end/dom.md

 **Methods**

 - `EventTarget.addEventListener(type, callback, options)` - Registers an event handler to a specific event type on the element.
 Read up more on the `options` [here](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).
+- `EventTarget.removeEventListener(type, callback, options)` - Removes an event listener from the element.
+Read up more on the `options` [here](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener).
 - `Element.closest(selectors)` - Returns the closest ancestor of the current element (or the current element itself) which matches the selectors given in parameter.
 If there isn't such an ancestor, it returns `null`.
 - `Element.getElementsByClassName(classNames)`- Returns a live `HTMLCollection` that contains all descendants of the current element that possess the list of classes given in the parameter.
 - `Element.getElementsByTagName(tagName)` - Returns a live `HTMLCollection` containing all descendant elements, of a particular tag name, from the current element.
 - `Element.querySelector(selectors)` - Returns the first `Node` which matches the specified selector string relative to the element.
 - `Element.querySelectorAll(selectors)` - Returns a `NodeList` of nodes which match the specified selector string relative to the element.
 - `ChildNode.remove()` - Removes the element from the children list of its parent.
+TODO: Check whether it's `Element` or `ChildNode`.
+- `Element.setAttribute(attrName, value)` - Sets the value of a named attribute of the current node.
 - `Element.removeAttribute(attrName)` - Removes the named attribute from the current node.
-- `EventTarget.removeEventListener(type, callback, options)` - Removes an event listener from the element.
-Read up more on the `options` [here](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener).
-- `Element.setAttribute(attrName, value)` - Sets the value of a named attribute of the current node.

 ## Document API